onzfonz/comp227/src/content/0/en/part0b.md

 #### 0.5: Single-page app diagram

-Create a diagram depicting the situation where the user goes to the [single-page app](/part0/fundamentals_of_web_apps#single-page-app) version of the tasks app at <https://studies.cs.helsinki.fi/exampleapp/spa>.
+Create a diagram depicting the situation where the user goes to the [single-page app](/part0/fundamentals_of_web_apps#single-page-app) version of the places app at <https://227demo.djosv.com/spa>.

-#### 0.6: New task in Single-page app diagram
+#### 0.6: New place in Single-page app diagram

-Create a diagram depicting the situation where the user creates a new task using the single-page version of the app.
+Create a diagram depicting the situation where the user creates a new place using the single-page version of the app.

-This was the last exercise, and it's time to push your answers to GitHub and follow the additional directions posted on Canvas.
+This was the last exercise, so please hold on to them until we reach part c and then you can submit your answers there.

 </div>